gorodnichy/LA-R-KerasNN/README.md

 # LA-R-KerasNN

-## *'Learn and Apply Artificial Neural Networks (aka Deep Learning) with Keras/Tensorflow in R/RStudio Efficiently'*    -
-Using complete prewritten codes and your own data, with example from analysis sequential and text data.
+### *'Learn and Apply Artificial Neural Networks (aka Deep Learning) with Keras/Tensorflow in R/RStudio Efficiently'*, <br> Using complete prewritten codes and your own data, with examples from analysis sequential and text data.

 Based on:
 - https://github.com/jjallaire/deep-learning-with-r-notebooks